 We ruffle our feathers in all types of weather

 I taught the above song to preschoolers when I was a Pre-K teacher.
 Later, I sang it to my own children.
 Now, I sing it to my turkeys.
 They strut and spin silently until the high-pitched gobble at the end.
 Then they join me.
 Some of the time.

 I think I finally found my enthusiastic audience.

 How to go about breeding them seemed easy.
 Mate.
 Lay eggs.
 Eggs hatch.
 Presto.
-Not get involved.
+Do not get involved.

 However, the reality of turkey breeding was far from easy.
 My head hurt just writing this and sorting out the timeline of events.
 It was a seven-month ordeal.

 Although there was still snow on the ground, the temperatures began to slowly rise.
-Bird call started to fill the surrounding woods.
-In the spring, our turkeys began indulging in hanky panky.
+Bird calls started to fill the surrounding woods.
+In the spring, our turkeys began indulging in hanky-panky.